jahwag/OpenLobby/README.md

 OpenLobby
 =========
-This is a modular, cross-platform lobby for Spring (www.springrts.com) intended as a successor to CheeseLobby.
+This is a modular cross-platform lobby for Spring (www.springrts.com) intended as a successor to CheeseLobby.

-Bundles are found inside /modules/.

 ## Structure
 - OpenLobby:			Aggregator/parent project inherited by children.